kyelewis/kyelewis.github.io/content/posts/vue-typescript-parcel-from-scratch.md

 Node.JS can be downloaded at [nodejs.org](https://nodejs.org/) - download
 and install the latest LTS version for your platform.

-# Setting up our project
+# Setting up your project

 ### Create the project folder
 We need a folder to store our project in- we'll call ours _my-project_